YKLoh666/AACS1084-Past-Year-Answer/2021-APR /answer.md

 Sequential cohesion.
 The function performs 2 tasks on the same piece of data in order, which firstly converts the data from cm to inches, and secondly, prints the result in the console.

 a) (ii)
-External coupling & common coupling.
+External coupling.
 Both modules share global variable (cm).

 b) (i)